-If you have mild ulcerative colitis, you may need minimal or no treatment and remain well for long periods of time.
+If you have mild ulcerative colitis, you may need minimal or no treatment and stay well for long periods of time.

 Treatment aims to relieve the symptoms and prevent them returning, and includes specific diets, lifestyle changes, medicines and surgery.
 Your GP, or hospital consultant, will be able to advise you about treatment.

 People with ulcerative colitis and Crohn's disease are also at increased risk of getting bowel cancer.
 Your GP will recommend regular bowel check-ups (colonoscopies) to reduce the risk of colon cancer.